|Original title:||Case Histories – Series 1|

-Contents: Former soldier Jackson Brodie (Jason Isaacs) was once a respected cop in Edinburgh, Scotland.
-But meanwhile he has left the active police service and tries to earn his living as a private detective.
-Even privately it looked better for Brodie.
-He lives separated from his wife Kirsty and sees his daughter Marlee far too rarely.
-But even if life with the ex-cop doesn't seem to mean very well, he always succeeds impressively in using his outstanding gift as an investigator for his clients.
-Whether he tries to clear up the disappearance of a girl 30 years ago, is involved in a mysterious car accident, or gets on the trail of an illegal prostitute ring, he always succeeds in revealing the tangled connections between the individual investigations and thus solving his cases.
-Only a dark chapter from his childhood catches up with him again and again and puts his psyche to the test...
+Content: Once upon a time, former soldier Jackson Brodie (Jason Isaacs) was a respected cop in Edinburgh, Scotland.
+But he has since retired from active police service and is trying to earn a crust as a private detective.
+Things have also looked better for Brodie in his private life.
+He lives apart from his wife Kirsty and sees his daughter Marlee far too rarely.
+But even when life doesn't seem to mean well for the ex-cop, he always manages to impressively use his outstanding gift as an investigator for his clients.
+Whether he's trying to solve the disappearance of a girl 30 years ago, gets involved in a mysterious car accident, or gets on the trail of an illegal prostitution ring, he always manages to unravel the tangled connections between the individual investigations and thus solve his cases.
+Only a dark chapter from his childhood catches up with him again and again and puts his psyche properly to...

-And that's what the episodes of the first season are about:
+And this is what the episodes of the first season are all about:

-Jackson Brodie is a former policeman who now works as a private detective in Edinburgh.
-Privately he lives separated from his wife Kirsty, with whom he has a little daughter named Marlee.
-Brodie is currently trying to clear up the disappearance of little Olivia Land.
-The problem is the girl disappeared 30 years ago.
-But after their sisters Amelia and Julia Land have found an old stuffed animal from Olivia, they ask Brodie to resume the search.
+Jackson Brodie is a former police officer who now works as a private detective in Edinburgh.
+In his private life, he lives separately from his wife Kirsty, with whom he has a young daughter named Marlee.
+Currently Brodie is trying to solve the disappearance of little Olivia Land.
+The problem with this is that the girl disappeared 30 years ago.
+However, after her sisters Amelia and Julia Land find an old stuffed animal of Olivia, they ask Brodie to resume the search.
 In parallel, Jackson Brodie helps lawyer Theo Wyre solve the murder of his daughter Laura.
-At first it seems as if Theo himself was the perpetrator's target, but Brodie discovers in his research that Laura was no longer the innocent girl her father thought she was...
+At first it seems that Theo himself was the target of the killer, but Brodie discovers during his investigation that Laura was no longer the innocent girl her father had thought her to be...
 (Text: ZDFneo)

-Jackson Brodie discovers a female corpse in the water while jogging in the morning.
-He's trying to salvage it, but the current's too strong.
+Jackson Brodie discovers a woman's body in the water during his morning jog.
+He tries to retrieve her, but the current is too strong.
 When the police arrive, the body is gone.
-Meanwhile, crime writer Martin Canning witnesses a brutal attack on Peter Bradley in an underground garage.
-The actually anxious Canning beats the attacker into the escape and accompanies the victim into the hospital.
-Martin Canning even stays with Bradley for the next 24 hours at the request of the doctor, who is reluctant to let Bradley out of the clinic because of his head injury.
-But when he falls asleep, Martin searches his things and discovers a weapon.
-Gloria Hatter is also in the clinic: Her husband had a severe heart attack, but not at the alleged meeting, but during the visit of a prostitute.
-This is very similar to the young woman Jackson Brodie discovered dead in the water in the morning.
+Meanwhile, crime writer Martin Canning witnesses a brutal assault on Peter Bradley in an underground car park.
+Canning, who should be fearful, beats the attacker into flight and accompanies the victim to hospital.
+At the request of the doctor, who is reluctant to discharge Bradley from the hospital because of his head injury, Martin Canning even stays with Bradley for the next 24 hours.
+But when Bradley falls asleep, Martin goes through Bradley's things and discovers a gun.
+Gloria Hatter is also in the clinic: Her husband had a severe heart attack, but not at the alleged meeting, but while visiting a prostitute.
+This one bears a strong resemblance to the young woman Jackson Brodie discovered dead in the water that morning.
 (Text: ZDFneo)

 DVD 3: Shadows of the Past Part 1 + 2:

-Private detective Jackson Brodie witnesses a car accident: An old lady's car gets off the road and remains on the tracks.
-Brodie tries to save the old lady, but the car gets hit by a train.
-When Brodie wakes up in the hospital, young Reggie sits next to him.
+Private detective Jackson Brodie witnesses a car accident: the car of an old lady comes off the roadway and remains on the railroad tracks.
+Brodie tries to save the old lady, but the car is hit by a train.
+When Brodie wakes up in the hospital, young Reggie is sitting next to him.
 She saved his life on the tracks.
-Brodie agrees to help her find her friend Dr. Joanna Hunter and her little son in return.
+Brodie agrees to help her find her friend Dr. Joanna Hunter and her young son in return.
 Reggie fears that Joanna's husband is behind the disappearance.
-Brodie also notes that his papers were exchanged while he was lying unconscious on the tracks.
-He now owns the wallet of a certain Andrew Jones.
-With his driver's license he rents a car and sets off together with Reggie on the search for Joanna.
-On the way back, he's stopped by the police.
-When they check the driver's license, Brodie is arrested because Andrew Jones is a multiple killer.
+In addition, Brodie discovers that his papers were switched while he was unconscious on the tracks.
+He now possesses the wallet of one Andrew Jones.
+Using his driver's license, he rents a car and sets off with Reggie to find Joanna.
+On the way back, he is stopped by the police.
+When they check the driver's license, Brodie is arrested, because Andrew Jones is a multiple murderer.
 (Text: ZDFneo)

-Picture + sound: The atmospheric images of the rough coastal landscape around Edinburgh can unfold well on the DVD.
-Although in the darker scenes there are noticeable losses in detail and minimal image noise here and there, the overall impression remains positive due to the decent overall sharpness and the harmonious colouring.
-This also applies to the stereo sound, which more than satisfactorily fulfils its primary purpose - to make the dialogues and some atmospheric ambient sounds sound well coordinated with each other.
+Picture + Sound: The atmospheric images of the rugged coastal landscape around Edinburgh can unfold well on the DVD.
+Although there are in the darker scenes here and there recognizable losses in detail representation and minimal image noise, but overall remains through the decent overall sharpness and the coherent color scheme one honest positive overall impression.
+The same goes for the audio, which is in stereo and more than satisfactorily fulfils its primary purpose of making the dialogue and some atmospheric ambient noises sound well-matched.
 Good!

-Result: "Case Histories" is an exciting, extremely entertaining crime series that lives from its exciting cases and the investigator charismatically embodied by Jason Isaacs.
-Even if the links between individual investigations seem a little constructed, the high entertainment value of the series hardly suffers from it.
-The pleasant pinch of humour, the good actors and the very atmospheric camera work make the first season of British crime thriller entertainment of the best kind.
-And for that there is an absolutely deserved one: Recommendable!
+Conclusion:Case Histories is a thrilling, extremely entertaining crime series that lives on its exciting cases and the investigator charismatically embodied by Jason Isaacs.
+Even if the connections between individual investigations seem a bit contrived, the high entertainment value of the series hardly suffers from it.
+The pleasant pinch of humor, the good actors and the very atmospheric camera work make the first season British crime entertainment of the best kind.
+And for this there is also an absolutely deserved: Recommendable!